 • Unlock all doors using the power door lock/unlock control.
-Insert a key and turn the ignition from the 1 (OFF/LOCK) to the 3 (ON) position and cycle between 1 (OFF/LOCK) and 3 (ON) eight times in rapid succession (within 10 seconds) with the eight turn and increase the 2 (ON) position.
-The ending in the 3 (ON) position.
+Insert a key and turn the ignition from the 1 (OFF/LOCK) to the 3 (ON) position and cycle between 1 (OFF/LOCK) and 3 (ON) eight times in rapid succession (within 10 seconds) with the eighth turn ending in the 3 (ON) position.
 The locks will cycle to confirm that the programming mode has been entered.